 How did this educational, artistic project got to the entrepreunarial level?

 When we realized this technology could be a real alternative to petrochemsitry, we needed a real scientific and business strategy.
 That’s when we met Jérémie Blache, our CEO, and Guillaume Boissonnat, our scientific director.
 PILI was founded in 2015.
-The project then began to be a real game changer for dye production!
+The project then began to be a real game changer for dye production and over than 30 people have joined the adventure in 2023!